 New challenges, larger global markets, and growing complexity are stressing the need for supply chain planning and risk management in the pharma industry.
 How will the Pharmaceutical companies handle this situation?
-Find out all about it in this article.

 New challenges, larger global markets, and developing complex compounds are stressing the supply chain of the leading pharmaceutical industry players.
 Increasing demand and greater complexity of regulatory requirements (e.g., fast to market) are stretching capacity while external events affect capabilities to accurately foresee demand and supply, raising the variability of planned versus actual.
 All this increasingly complex management is taking place in an industry that is trending toward consolidation.